sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 Before making `points/redeem` API call, you need to validate the customer by issuing validation code to the registered mobile number/email id.

 This API allows you to issue a dynamic validation code to the customer's registered mobile number/email id which is required to pass while redeeming points.
 The validation code is valid only for a specific time period post which it expires automatically.
-If you try to issue validation code within the validaty period, same code will be issued again.
+If you try to issue validation code within the validity period, same code will be issued again.

 The validity period and communicate via is set on the **OTPConfigurations** page of InTouch > **Settings** > **Organization Setup**